 If there was an award for the most beautiful-looking beauty products in the world, Darphin’s Vetiver Oil Mask would definitely be a runner-up for the top prize.
 I could hardly stop myself taking pictures of it which made my job ten times harder when I had to pick the best ones for this post.
 The question is: is this mask as beautiful on the inside than the outside?
 My answer is 100% yes.
 Here are the details:

 Packaging: it goes without saying that all of the Darphin products have luxurious packaging and this one is no exception.
 It comes in a beautiful, quite a heavy glass jar with a white plastic lid.
 The product itself is protected by an additional flat white plastic insert.

-What it is: it is a gold coloured oil-gel stress relief detox mask with suspended calendula petals.
-It protects the skin from environmental damage and helps to relieve stressed, underslept, weather-worn skin.
-It also helps to strenghten the skin barrier while nourishing, soothing and comforting it.
+What it is: it is a gold-coloured oil-gel stress relief detox mask with suspended calendula petals.
+It protects the skin from environmental damage and helps to relieve stressed, underslept weather-worn skin.
+It also helps to strengthen the skin barrier while nourishing, soothing and comforting it.

 Who it is for: all skin types.